Actyx/Actyx/web/developer.actyx.com/docs/os/guides/building-apps.md

 ```

 :::warning You have no settings?
 You must still provide a settings schema.
-Simply put `true` into the file, ensuring that any settings, including the empty object `{}` will pass validation.
+[This section](/docs/os/advanced-guides/node-and-app-settings#deploying-an-app-without-settings) provides you with a settings schema that does require you to configure settings after deployment.
 :::

 ## App logic